cnourrcier/calorie-counter/readme.md

     - View the output to see your calorie balance and whether you're in a surplus or deficit.
     - To save the form data, click the "Save" button.
     - To clear the form and start over, click the "Clear" button.
+    - Choose an option from the selection dropdown to view history of total daily calories consumed or calorie stats by date.
+    - Choose calorie stats by date and make the choice to edit or delete record by pressing the corresponding "Edit" or "Delete" button.

 2. **Backend Configuration:**
     - Configure the backend server by setting up environment variables.